-Recognizes the outstanding article, in a widely recognized and highly respected refereed journal, which has made a significant contribution to the literature on marketing and channels distribution.
+The Louis W. Stern Award recognizes the outstanding article in a widely recognized and highly respected refereed journal that has made a significant contribution to the literature on marketing and channels of distribution.

 An article will be eligible for award consideration each year between three and eight calendar years after publication in a refereed journal in any applied or basic discipline.
 Once the eight-year eligibility time has passed, an article will no longer be eligible for consideration